AKAD0/custom_xfmr/README.md

 </p>

 $$
-\text{Fig.1: Transformer learned general patterns of the text}
+\text{Fig.1: Transformer has learned general patterns of the text}
 $$